AdobeDocs/audience-manager.en/help/using/features/traits/trait-qualification-reference.md

   </tr>
   <tr>
    <td colname="col1"> <p>Onboarded Traits </p> </td>
-   <td colname="col2"> <p>Trait qualification happens after an inbound file is processed, i.e. the inbound file is <a href="../../faq/faq-inbound-data-ingestion.md"> imported into Audience Manager</a> and that is when the trait qualification happens. </p> <p> For onboarded traits, the maximum number of qualifications for a user profile is 1. </p> </td>
+   <td colname="col2"> <p>Trait qualification happens after an inbound file is processed, i.e. the inbound file is <a href="../../faq/faq-inbound-data-ingestion.md"> imported into Audience Manager</a> and that is when the trait qualification happens.
+You should wait approximately 4 hours after creating an onboarded trait before uploading an inbound file for processing.  </p> <p> For onboarded traits, the maximum number of qualifications for a user profile is 1. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Algorithmic Traits </p> </td>